Agalya-10/Agalya-10/README.md

 ## 👨‍💻 About Me
 - 🎓 Education: Bachelor of Science (BSc) in ComputerScience.
 - 💼 Currently working as Frontend Developer at Ebrain Technology.
-- 🌱 I’m currently learning  React .
+- 🌱 I’m currently working on Attendance management system .

 ## 🛠 Skills